 In July 1998, Commander Hurtado fulfilled his lifelong goal of becoming a Los Angeles Police Officer.
 As a probationary police officer, he completed training at Rampart Patrol Division.
 He wheeled to Wilshire Patrol, and worked as a Field Training Officer, Gang Enforcement Detail, and a Senior Lead Officer.
 In 2005, he joined Metropolitan Division where he worked Special Weapons and Tactics until his promotion to sergeant in January 2014.
 As a field sergeant, he worked 77th Street Division, as well as an Assistant Watch Commander in Newton Division.
 He was promoted to lieutenant in January 2017 and worked Northeast Division as a watch commander before transferring back to Newton Division as the Gang Impact Team, Officer-In-Charge.
 In 2018, he was upgraded to Lieutenant II at 77th Street Area as the Gang Impact Team, Officer-In-Charge.
 He remained there until his promotion to the rank of Captain.

-In February 2020, Captain Hurtado promoted to the rank of Captain and was assigned to Foothill Area as the Patrol Commanding Officer.
+In February 2020, Hurtado was promoted to the rank of Captain and was assigned to Foothill Area as the Patrol Commanding Officer.

-Captain Hurtado has received the Medal of Valor, Two Police Stars, and the National Top Cop Award.
-His Education includes a Bachelor of Science in Criminal Justice Management, and a Master’s Degree in Executive Leadership, from the University of Southern California.
+Commander Hurtado received the Medal of Valor, Two Police Stars, and the National Top Cop Award.
+His Education includes a Bachelor of Science in Criminal Justice Management, and a Master’s degree in Executive Leadership, from the University of Southern California.